create engineering view model type

 Library filtering based on model is done.
 I want to look into making slight GUI changes to visually differentiate an engineering view model from a normal Kepler model.
 Also, I want to make the workspace tabs and upper-right drop-down contents depend on the model type.
 For a normal Kepler model, those contents would be the same as if one were running the reporting suite.

-#5 Updated by Daniel Crawl over 9 years ago
+#5 Updated by Daniel Crawl about 12 years ago

 When I start Kepler with the sensor-view at the top of modules.txt, the UI looks the same.
 It's not until I open a workflow that I see the new model type (white instead of gray background around the buttons and tabs).